Brown Butter Cream Cheese Frosting

 • Carrot Cake: This frosting pairs beautifully with a moist carrot cake loaded with shredded carrots, warm spices, and nuts.
 I use it on my carrot sheet cake, or carrot cake cupcakes.

-• Banana Cake: The nutty flavor complements a rich banana cake.
+• Banana Cake: The nutty flavor is perfect on this banana walnut cake

 • Cinnamon Rolls: Swap out the regular cream cheese frosting on your cinnamon rolls for this.
 It’s so so good.